Harmitx7/SmartSplit/README.md

 ## 📝 License

-This project is open source and available under the MIT License.
+This project is open source you can steal it legally, break it gloriously, and still blame us for nothing.

 ## 🙏 Acknowledgements